ClaudioESSilva/claudioessilva.github.io/content/post/2018-04-23-is-this-command-broken-i-cant-see-some-properties-defaultdisplaypropertyset-get-member-and-select-object.md

 ### Fear nothing!

-In this case, this property does not belong to the <strong>default display properties set</strong> but the properties are still there!
+In this case, this property does not belong to the **default display properties set** but the properties are still there!

 #### So how can we get the list of available properties?